sakra/Tunnel/MANUAL.md

   * [Cygwin][cygwin] OpenSSH is a heavy weight solution that you should only consider, if you are comfortable with a POSIX shell environment.

-Configuration Of Remote Controller Kernels
+Configuration of Remote Controller Kernels
 ------------------------------------------

 ### Programmatic Configuration